mhl787156/experiment_position_trajectory_controller/README.md

-# Syncrhonous Position Trajectory Controller
+# Synchronous Position Trajectory Controller

 This project provides a synchonous simple position trajectory controller for ROS2, MAVROS and (currently) PX4 for multi-vehicle flight